openknowledgeireland/hospitalwaitinglist/README.md

 You can either check out the controllers, or once the application is up and running, you can navigate to <your-root-url>/hospital-waiting-list/swagger-ui.html where you can find all the endpoints and information about them.

+There are some examples about how to lookup and fine tune your queries in the [DetailsController JavaDoc](https://openknowledgeireland.github.io/hospitalwaitinglist/ie/oki/controller/DetailsController.html).

 ### Code coverage ###

 To check the code coverage run the command: `gradlew test jacocoTestReport` or if you already ran the tests, then the `test` can be left out from the command.

 You can find the html output file in `${buildDir}/reports/jacoco/html/index.html` and the xml file in `${buildDir}/reports/jacoco/xml/resport.xml` for each projects.

+### Generating JavaDoc ###

+Go to the folder of the root project and run the command: `gradlew alljavadoc`.
+This will generate the JavaDoc for all the subprojects into the `docs` folder in the root.